This Master’s programme is informed by the thriving 21st Century research community at the University of Lincoln.

 Lincoln’s long and fascinating history, along with its range of medieval resources, make it an ideal location in which to undertake an advanced study of the Middle Ages.

-This interdisciplinary Master’s programme is built on the University of Lincoln’s academic and research expertise in the subjects of English, History and Art History.
+MA Nineteenth Century Studies offers a study of the 'long 19th Century' and is built on the University of Lincoln’s academic and research expertise in the subjects of English, History and Art History.

 The MRes Performing Arts (Drama, Dance, Music) aims to provide a recognised research award in preparation for PhD study in associated areas.
 It is designed for students seeking to develop a foundation for doctoral study.
-It offers the opportunity for students to develop a philosophical, theoretical, critical and methodological approach to scholarly research in arts-based disciplines, whilst giving them the chance to design, model and undertake a significant piece of research leading to a Master's-length dissertation.

 The School of History and Heritage offers advanced research opportunities in the subject of Philosophy.